 Conserving Alaska’s boreal songbirds through ecological education and research

 This long-term study of the phenology and ecology of nesting Tree Swallows began on Creamer's Field Migratory Waterfowl Refuge in 1999.
 Fairbanks is very close to the northern extent of the breeding range of this small neotropical migrant, making it an ideal location to look at its response to changing environmental conditions.
-Fieldwork is completed by youth in the mentoring and high school internship programs.
+Fieldwork is completed by youth in ASI's mentoring and high school internship programs.

 There is tremendous conservation value in conducting research on wild birds in such close proximity to Alaska's second largest community.
 We believe in making conservation science accessible and relevant, and so 3,500 people will interact with wild birds and Alaska Songbird Institute scientists on our projects each year.
 The projects engage volunteers, students, teachers, interns, and visitors of all ages with the scientific process while they learn more about science, Alaska's birds, and the ecosystems we share.